 - Cardiopulmonary Exercise Test (CPET) — If your BMI is between 30 and 35 we need a cardiopulmonary exercise test.
 If your BMI is higher then 35 we don’t operate for your own safety.
 When losing enough weight we will operate as soon as your BMI is lower than 35.
 No exceptions are made.

 - CBCT Scan of the skull — Only when you are getting custom made peek implants for the cheek(s).
 This scan is not included in your operation and should be made at least 8 weeks before your operation.
 These are your instructions.

 These exams are NOT included in the price, with exception of the CT-scan for an Adam’s apple reduction.
 All these tests need to be arranged by you in your home country.
 Your general practitioner could help you with this.
 The results should be updated to your account on our platform.
 Bloodtest and ECG can be no older then 3 months.
 They are very important as the anesthesiologist will not give general anesthesia without it.

 Planning your stay in Belgium

-- Duration and typical stay—You will receive a planning document with all your appointments in Antwerp 5-7 days after we receive a receipt of your booking deposit.
+- Duration and typical stay — You will receive a planning document with all your appointments in Antwerp 5-7 days after we receive a receipt of your booking payment.

 - Transport to Belgium — Belgium is easy to reach from all countries.

 - Your stay in our guesthouse — For patients of Dr Bart van de Ven, most of the proposals are inclusive of your stay in our Guesthouse.
 Some patients of Dr Doornaert will have to book their stay in the Guesthouse themselves, you can find on your proposal whether your stay is included or not.